-The Council membership includes representatives from each of its three focus areas (rural and community IT development, local government and libraries, and telehealth), resource providers, and other groups as deemed appropriate by the Community Council and the NITC.
-The number of members shall be between 18 and 24.
+The Council has 22 members, seven from each of its three focus areas and one at-large member.
 The Commission shall solicit nominations from organizations or individuals with an active interest or involvement in community information technology issues.
 Nominations shall describe the qualifications of the person relative to the goals of the Community Council.
-In choosing members, the

-Council shall strive for a balance of perspectives on community information technology issues.
+In choosing members, the Council shall strive for a balance of perspectives on community information technology issues.

-6.2 Representation
+6.2 Sector Representation